cookie777/portfolio-website/posts/works/ios-hangout.md

 ![DispatchGroup](https://raw.githubusercontent.com/cookie777/images/main/works/2021-01-Hang-Out-Planner/back-end-fetching.webp)

 After a user decides their categories, this app asks API (yelp) to fetch related locations.
 It will ask serval times to get different times.
 These fetching are executed as **async and concurrently**.
 Once all fetching has complete, we proceed to the next step.
-These processes were realized by using `DispatchGroup`.
+These processes were implemented by using `DispatchGroup`.

 ```swift
     group.enter()